LamAnnieV/deployment_4/README.md

 ## Step #2 GitHub/Git

-GitHub is the repository where Jenkins retrieves the files to build, test, and deploy the URL Shortener application.
-For this deployment, after the initial commit, the GitHub was cloned into the local report, where it was branched and the Jenkinsfile was edited and the changes were commited.
-The second branch was then merged to the main branched, then pushed to the GitHub repository.
+GitHub serves as the repository from which Jenkins retrieves files to build, test, and deploy the URL Shortener application.
+For this deployment, after the initial commit, the GitHub repository was cloned locally.
+Then a new branch was created, and the Jenkinsfile was edited with the necessary changes.
+The changes were committed and the second branch was subsequently merged into the main branch.
+Finally, the updated main branch was pushed to the GitHub repository.

 ## Step #3 Setup VPC and EC2 Infrastructure